Bikur Cholim Hospital: Financial difficulties and demise

 In 2007, the Russian-Israeli tycoon Arkadi Gaydamak saved the hospital from bankruptcy, taking it over from receivership.
 In 2010, Gaydamak stopped funding the hospital and returned to Russia.

 The hospital's medical director, Raphael Pollack, said in 2012 that its financial difficulties are due to the system of discounts exacted from the hospitals by health maintenance organizations (HMOs) and debt repayment.

 Importance

 The location of the hospital in downtown Jerusalem has proven critical in times of emergency.
 With Jerusalem's other hospitals are located far from the center, Bikur Holim was able to save the lives of many victims of terrorist attacks.
 According to the head of the emergency ward, "If somebody's life is in danger and they need immediate help, realizing that the brain only has six minutes before it's too late, then 20 minutes is too late.
 It's coming dead on arrival."

 Religious orientation

-Situated near the religious neighborhoods of Geula and Mea Shearim, Bikur Holim admits a very high percentage of Haredi Jews, and tries to cater to their needs.
-Shabbat is strictly observed.
-Non-Jewish employees record medical information and answer telephones on the Sabbath.
-Food is warmed in ovens operated by a timer, in keeping with Orthodox religious rulings.
+Situated near the religious neighborhoods of Geula and Mea Shearim, Bikur Holim used to admit a very high percentage of Haredi Jews, and tried to cater to their needs.
+Shabbat was strictly observed.
+Non-Jewish employees recorded medical information and answered telephones on the Sabbath.
+Food was warmed in ovens operated by a timer, in keeping with Orthodox religious rulings.